ORRAA Policy Brief: Deep Seabed Mining

 We know more about the surface of the Moon than we do about the deep seabed.

-Knowledge about the quantity of carbon sequestered in the seabed and the marine life that inhabits it is scant.
-The deep seabed also contains mineral deposits and metals in the form of polymetallic nodules, polymetallic crusts and sulphides.
-Proponents of deep-seabed mining (DSM) aim to remove these deposits from the seafloor through large-scale industrial mining activity operating at depths ranging from 200 to 6,500 metres.
-Interest in DSM has grown in recent decades due to a growing understanding of the distribution of seafloor mineral deposits, technological advancements which have made mining the seafloor more feasible, as well as increasing demand for metals.
+Knowledge about the quantity of carbon sequestered in the seabed and the marine life that inhabits it is limited.
+At the same time, interest in Deep Seabed Mining (DSM) has increased driven by a growing understanding of the distribution of seafloor mineral deposits and technological advancements which have made mining the seafloor more feasible, as well as increasing demand for metals.

 Why is this important?

-Growing Opposition
+Growing opposition

-A 2022 report by the UN Environment Programme Finance Initiative states that “in their current form, there is no foreseeable way in which the financing of deep-sea mining activities can be viewed as consistent with the Sustainable Blue Economy Finance Principles.
-The report provides a detailed overview of the possibly reputational, regulatory and operational risks associated with DSM and outlines how financial institutions should focus on alternative strategies such as reducing the environmental footprint of terrestrial mining and supporting a transition to a circular economy.
+A 2022 report by the UN Environment Programme Finance Initiative states that “in their current form, there is no foreseeable way in which the financing of deep-sea mining activities can be viewed as consistent with the Sustainable Blue Economy Finance Principles”.
+The report provides a detailed overview of the possible reputational, regulatory and operational risks associated with DSM and outlines how financial institutions should focus on alternative strategies such as reducing the environmental footprint of terrestrial mining and supporting a transition to a circular economy.

-The International Capital Market Association and the International Finance Corporation echoed this in their Blue Bond Guidance, stating that investments in “non-renewable extractive industries (e.g. offshore oil and gas, dredging, and deep-sea mining)… are therefore excluded” from the definition of the sustainable blue economy in supporting the issuance of credible blue bonds.
+The International Capital Market Association and the International Finance Corporation echoed this in their Blue Bond Guidance, stating that investments in “non-renewable extractive industries (e.g. offshore oil and gas, dredging, and deep-sea mining) are therefore excluded” from the definition of the Sustainable Blue Economy in supporting the issuance of credible blue bonds.

 Recommendations